PromisedRain/Planeswalker/README.md

 # Planeswalker
- a precision platformer im working on, inspired by celeste.
+ A precision platformer im working on, inspired by Celeste and others like it.